adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	  <p class="hero-tagline">Tagline</p>
 	</div>

+Notes:

-The classes are human-friendly and easy to read.
-The content itself is no longer obfuscated.
-And we can use browser tools to inspect the element styles.
+- These classes are easy to read.
+No mental mapping, and no abbreviations to work out.
+- The content is no longer obfuscated.
+- We know where the module begins and ends.
+- We can inspect the element's styles easily.

 ## 2. Because it's easier to build responsive sites